sparkbox/standard/software/1password/README.md

 Password manager with simple sync via [Dropbox][sparkbox_dropbox] and mobile support.

-Consider using the logo found in the Spar
+Consider using the logo found in the Sparkvault

 How we use it
 -------